maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 1. Set up Moodle.

-* Please ensure you have [installed Moodle](http://docs.moodle.org/25/en/Main_page).
-You must use Moodle 2.7.0 or later, [e.g. here.](https://github.com/moodle/moodle)  We strongly recommend using the latest version from your stable branch.
+* Please ensure you have [installed Moodle](http://docs.moodle.org/35/en/Main_page).
+You must use Moodle 2.7.0 or later, [e.g. here.](https://github.com/moodle/moodle)  We recommend using Moodle 3.5.
 * Please ensure LaTeX can be displayed.
-We currently support [MathJax](Mathjax.md).
+We currently support [MathJax](Mathjax.md) through the Moodle MathJax filter.

 ## 2. Install GNUPlot and Maxima